ibm-cloud-docs/key-protect/integrations/integrate-cos.md

 The following figure shows how {{site.data.keyword.keymanagementserviceshort}} integrates with {{site.data.keyword.cos_full_notm}} to further secure your encryption keys.
 ![The figure shows a contextual view of envelope encryption.](../images/kp-cos-envelope_min.svg)

-To learn more about how envelope encryption works in {{site.data.keyword.keymanagementserviceshort}}, see [Envelope encryption](/docs/services/key-protect/concepts/envelope-encryption.html).
+To learn more about how envelope encryption works in {{site.data.keyword.keymanagementserviceshort}}, see [Protecting data with envelope encryption](/docs/services/key-protect?topic=key-protect-envelope-encryption).

 ## Adding envelope encryption to your storage buckets
 {: #kp_cos_envelope}

-[After you designate a root key in {{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect/create-root-keys.html) and [grant access between your services](/docs/services/key-protect/integrations/integrate-services.html#grant-access), you can enable envelope encryption for a specified storage bucket by using the {{site.data.keyword.cos_full_notm}} GUI.
+[After you designate a root key in {{site.data.keyword.keymanagementserviceshort}}](/docs/services/key-protect?topic=key-protect-create-root-keys) and [grant access between your services](/docs/services/key-protect?topic=key-protect-integrate-services#grant-access), you can enable envelope encryption for a specified storage bucket by using the {{site.data.keyword.cos_full_notm}} GUI.

- To enable advanced configuration options for your storage bucket, ensure that an [authorization](/docs/services/key-protect/integrations/integrate-services.html#grant-access) exists between your {{site.data.keyword.cos_full_notm}} and {{site.data.keyword.keymanagementserviceshort}} service instances.
+ To enable advanced configuration options for your storage bucket, ensure that an [authorization](/docs/services/key-protect?topic=key-protect-integrate-services#grant-access) exists between your {{site.data.keyword.cos_full_notm}} and {{site.data.keyword.keymanagementserviceshort}} service instances.
 {: tip}

 To add envelope encryption to your storage bucket: